-- Make reservation.
+- Make a reservation.
 It is better to book your table in advance, especially on public holidays.
 Though, if you don’t succeed to this, you can still have the pleasure to dine in as the restaurant has 8 rooms and it is quite spacious.

-- Ask for the specialties.
+- Ask for the specialities.
 You have a large choice of traditional dishes, all of them delicious.
 Take the chance to taste something special and unique that you can’t have somewhere else.

 - Be elegant.
 There is no dress code for visiting this restaurant.
 As it is very popular among tourist, you will see different people here.
 But still, as the French people are famous for their classic elegance, this restaurant and its personnel make no difference.

-- Foresee enough time to enjoy your meal and time in the Procope.
+- Foresee enough time to enjoy your meal and time in Le Procope.
 The atmosphere and the food are so pleasant that you will want to elongate the pleasure of this experience.

 Where to find Le Procope:

 Address: 13 rue de l’Ancienne Comédie – 75006 PARIS

 P.S.
-Few notes on what is happening and why you shouldn’t be afraid of traveling to Paris:
+Few notes on what is happening and why you shouldn’t be afraid of travelling to Paris:

 My usual reaction to news about terrorist attacks and crisis is: Well, now is the time to go to visit the place!
 I believe we shouldn’t be brainwashed by the popular media and the devastating news it shows on daily basis.
-Often, although terrible things happen for the people at place, a destination is not as dangerous as the media makes us think.
+Often, although terrible things happen for the people at the place, a destination is not as dangerous as the media makes us think.

-I am not from the people taking inconsiderate risk, don’t believe so!
+I am not from the people taking the inconsiderate risk either!
 I’m just saying that after all the tension and extra safety measures stay in the past and the life in Paris go normal (almost), we shouldn’t be afraid to travel to France.
 The country needs our support as tourists and one way to do that is to support its economy.

 Don’t be afraid, be informed!

-Do you have favorite restaurant in Paris?
+Do you have a favourite restaurant in Paris?
 What is so special about it?